How to make Shopska salata – a classic cucumber tomato salad with onions and feta cheese.

 Dressing for Cucumber Tomato Salad with Feta

 Oil and vinegar is all you need to dress this salad, seasoned with a bit of salt.
-Traditionally the vinegar of choice is the red wine variety.
-Consider the fact that tomatoes have a relatively high acidity – go easy on the vinegar.
+Traditionally the choice is red or white wine vinegar.
+Consider the fact that tomatoes have a relatively high acidity – go easy on the acetic acid.

 In order to avoid soggy vegetables add the salt, oil and (if using red wine vinegar) immediately before serving the salad.
 Otherwise the salt can draw out too much of the cucumber and tomato moisture.